mousepawmedia/devdocs/network/source/network/nextcloud.rst

 Here are a few common examples:

-* Missing fonts may be subtituted, without actually changing what font is called for in the document.
+* Missing fonts may be substituted, without actually changing what font is called for in the document.

 * Complex formatting on documents is retained and usually displayed, but